In October of 2000 I set out to walk from Georgia to Maine on the Appalachian Trail.

 Twelve days earlier I’d decided I was going to set off to hike the Appalachian Trail.
 So, I quit my job, moved out of my apartment, and there I was.

-Starting that hike fourteen years ago changed everything for me.
+Starting that hike 17 years ago changed everything for me.
 I’ve never looked back.
 It has been one adventure after another.
 I’m always ready for something new and exciting.

-In fourteen years I’ve walked much of the AT, lived in the ghetto, driven a lobster boat, seen the state where I was born and raised by foot & bicycle, lived in New Mexico, fallen in love with a cowgirl in California, driven across the country no less than eighteen times, and launched a career as a photographer.
+In seventeen years I’ve walked much of the AT, lived in the ghetto, driven a lobster boat, seen the state where I was born and raised by foot & bicycle, lived in New Mexico, fallen in love with a cowgirl in California, driven across the country no less than 25 times, and launched a career as a photographer.

 This is the beginning.